Guilty Gear Xrd: Release

 The first game in the Xrd series, called Guilty Gear Xrd Sign, was released in Japanese arcades on February 20, 2014, on the Sega RingEdge 2 arcade board with support for the ALL.Net P-ras MULTI Ver.2 system.
 The game's port to the PlayStation branch was first available in November 2014 through a demo version released on PlayStation Plus for PS4.
 On December 4 of the same year, it was released both for PS4 and PS3.
 The PS3 and PS4 versions were released in North America by Aksys Games on December 16, 2014.
 It was followed by a North America-exclusive limited edition also released for PS3 and PS4 on December 23.
 In Europe, it was only digitally released by Sony Computer Entertainment through PSN on June 3, 2015.
 On December 9, 2015, a Microsoft Windows port of the game was released via Steam.

 An updated sequel to Sign called Guilty Gear Xrd Revelator was announced for the third quarter of 2015 for release on arcades, starting at a test location in June.
 It was released for Japanese arcades on August 25, 2015.
 In September, Arc System Works announced a port to PS3 and PS4 whose trailer would be exhibited at the Tokyo Game Show later that month.
 Aksys Games announced its North American release to coincide with the Japanese release in the second quarter of 2016.
 However, the English voice option is not included.

-To prepare for the release of Guilty Gear Strive, Arc System Works posted the entirety of the Guilty Gear Xrd Story Mode (both Sign and Revelator, including the three After Story scenerios in REV2) with Japanese voices in Sign and English subtitles, alongside captions in Japanese, English, Simplified Chinese, Traditional Chinese and Korean on YouTube, with one chapter of the story posted each day from October 12 to November 2, 2020.
+To prepare for the release of Guilty Gear Strive, Arc System Works posted the entirety of the Guilty Gear Xrd Story Mode (both Sign and Revelator, including the three After Story scenarios in Rev 2) with Japanese voices in Sign and English subtitles, alongside captions in Japanese, English, Simplified Chinese, Traditional Chinese and Korean on YouTube, with one chapter of the story posted each day from October 12 to November 2, 2020.
 On September 25, 2022, Arc System Works announced that Guilty Gear Xrd Revelator and Guilty Gear Xrd Rev 2 would have their online modes updated to use rollback netcode, with public tests scheduled for late October.